atedja/thinschema/README.md

 DatabaseManager dm = new DatabaseManager(this, jsonSchema);
 ```

-3. DatabaseManager will handle all creation and migration automatically!
+DatabaseManager will handle all creation and migration automatically!

 ## Compatibility

-This project is designed for use on Android operating system.
+This project is designed for the Android operating system.

 ## Database Schema Format